-Remuneration for directors who are not member of the Auditors Committee (excluding external directors) consists of three types: base remuneration in fixed amounts; annual incentive remuneration based on each year's performance; and medium-term incentive remuneration based on performance during the period of the medium-term management plan.
+Three types of remuneration are available for directors who are not member of the Auditors Committee (excluding external directors): fixed monthly base remuneration; annual incentive remuneration based on annual performance; and medium-term incentive remuneration based on performance during the period of the medium-term management plan.
 The ratios of these constituent elements are determined based on each director's post and responsibilities.